 However, if you have enough space in your home theater, the ideal setup is as follows:

 Front Speakers: The front left and front right speakers at a 22-30 degree angle from the center speaker/TV

-Subwoofer: Ideally, you should place the sub in the middle on the floor or in one of the corners.
+Subwoofer: Ideally, you should place the sub in the middle of the floor or in one of the corners.
 You could even place the sub behind the couch if you want the vibration effect.
-However, with subs its best to move it around until you get the best bass performance.
+However, with subs it’s best to move it around until you get the best bass performance.